All Episodes

 Two students and a school resource officer were shot and injured in the shooting.

-Uh one Santa Fe high school student gave an unbelievably chilling account.
+One Santa Fe high school student gave an unbelievably chilling account.

 Fire alarm is pulled by a teacher, not by the shooter.

-Then we saw people running across the field, and they were like shooting, a shooting, a shooting is happening.
+Then we saw people running across the field and they were like shooting, a shooting, a shooting is happening.

-Student was with his friend, didn't want to speak, but allegedly witnessed the shooting firsthand, apparently ran into an art class and just started unloading bullets.
+Student was with his friend, didn't want to speak, but allegedly witnessed the shooting firsthand.

-He had a shotgun and apparently a revolver that appears to uh be owned or was owned by his father.
+He had a shotgun and apparently a revolver that appears to be owned or was owned by his father.

 If that alarm was never pulled, I think there would have been more casualties.

-The students also gave a description of the student, we know who it is.
+The students also gave a description of the student.

 We can't give out his name.